ULYSSIS-KUL/ulyssisctf-writeups/2025/stego/secret-ingredient/README.md

 # secret-ingredient writeup
 Use the cursor to select everything on page 8.
 You will see that there is text selected that you cannot read.
 Copy this part and paste it in a notepad/text editor.
 The password is then readable.
-YOU can just fill it in to encrypt the second pdf.
+You can just fill it in to decrypt the second pdf.
 In this file you will find the flag.